 All estimates are that growth will continue in Orange County.
-The Southern California Association of Governments (SCAG) and Center for Demographic Research (CDR) forecast that the City of Garden Grove will have an increase in population from approximately 178,000 in 2008 to 192,000 in 2030.
-The challenge is to identify areas where future growth can best occur to the benefit of the City and its citizens.
-The Land Use Element looks at this potential for growth and determines where new growth or revitalization activities should occur over the next 20+years.
+The Southern California Association of Governments (SCAG) and Center for Demographic Research (CDR) forecast that This Land Use Element forecasts the City of Garden Grove will have an increase in population from approximately 178,000174,801 in 20082020 to 192,000238,619 in 2030.
+The challenge is to identify areas where future growth can best occur to the benefit of the City and its citizensresidents.
+The Land Use Element looks at this potential for growth and determines where new growth or revitalization activities should occur over the next 20+years10 years.
+Citywide and Focus Areas numbers use the year 2020 as the base line.

 From the onset of updating the General Plan, the community clearly stated preserving their residential neighborhoods was one of the highest priorities.
 The General Plan 2030 reflects this stated community goal.
-The areas identified for future development build upon the 1995 General Plan goals and policies, and reflect the pattern and trends of recent construction in the City.
-There was an effort to define the areas for growth more clearly, to promote greater revitalization in the community, and to attract the development community to the potential revitalization opportunities.
-Most new development was envisioned as mixed use buildings located along major arterial roadways or adjacent to existing shopping centers.
-A mixed use type of project allows greater opportunities for developers through higher density while leaving existing residential neighborhoods protected and preserved.
-These mixed use residential units are urban in character and would generate a need for more concentrated and varied retail experiences.
+The areas identified for future development build upon the 1995 prior General Plan goals and policies, and reflect the pattern and trends of recent construction typically found in the City.
+There was an Orange County, and are primarily located along major corridors where established transit and commercial services are readily available.
+The effort is to define the areas for growth more clearly, to promote greater revitalization in the community, and to attract the development community to the potential revitalization opportunities.
+Most new development wasis envisioned as mixed-use buildings located along major arterial roadways or adjacent to existing shopping centers.
+A mixed-use type of project allows greater opportunities for developers throughto build higher density housing projects, while leaving existing residential neighborhoods protected and preserved.
+These mixed-use residential units are urban in character and would generate a need for more concentrated and varied retail experiences.
 The Plan identifies 15 potential areas for future development or new land use designations; these areas have been identified as "Focus Areas" and are labeled Focus Area A through Focus Area O. A general description and intent for each of the Focus Areas is provided below.
 Exhibit LU-1, Focus Areas, shows the location and intended land uses for each.

-FOCUS AREAS B, C, K, AND O
+Focus Areas B, C, K, and O

-Additional development potential is not anticipated for Focus Areas B, C, K, or O. Policy direction regarding annexation/de-annexation will be provided later in this Element for Focus Areas B, C, and O. Policy direction regarding revitalizing aging commercial centers will be provided later in this Element for Focus Area K.
+Additional development potential is not anticipated for Focus Areas B, C, K, or O. Policy direction regarding annexation/ de-annexation will be provided later in this Element for Focus Areas B, C, and O. Policy direction regarding revitalizing aging commercial centers will be provided later in this Element for Focus Area K.